The Wild Atlantic Way

-The Wild Atlantic Way will be Ireland’s first long-distance driving route, stretching from Kinsale in County Cork to the Inishowen Peninsula in Donegal, and offering future visitors an opportunity to truly discover the west coast.
+The Wild Atlantic Way is Ireland’s first long-distance driving route, stretching from Kinsale to the Inishowen Peninsula in Donegal, and offering future visitors an opportunity to truly discover the west coast.

 A quirky but informative travel guide - 50 Secrets of the Wild Atlantic Way - has been designed to highlight some of the hidden treasures along the route.

 See rates, availability or BOOK NOW: Explore Kinsale